Happy birthday to me. Happy birthday to me. Happy birthday to me… Happy birthday to me!

 *If almond/nut-free, sub the almond milk for rice, hemp, or light coconut milk.
 And sub the almond flour for another nut/seed flour (such as hazelnut, sunflower seed, or brazil nut).
 If you can’t tolerate nuts or seeds, try subbing more gluten-free flour blend or oat flour.
 And omit the walnuts or sub raisins.

 *I used my go-to gluten-free flour blend.
 If subbing your own blend, know that the results may vary.
+You can also use an equal amount of our NEW 1:1 gluten-free flour blend for the gluten-free flour in this recipe.

 *Recipe adapted from my Vegan Carrot Apple Muffins.